Jochen Mass: Career

 Jim Clark Memorial Formula Two auto race in April 1973 held at Hockenheim, both drivers recording times of 2 minutes, 2.8 seconds, for an average of 124.3 miles per hour.

 Mass placed second to Jean-Pierre Jarier in a Formula Two race at Nivelles, in June 1973.
 He had finished second in the first heat and third in the second.
+In his first Formula One race at the 1973 British Grand Prix he wasn't able to complete a lap, because he, as well as his two Surtees teammates, were part of the multi-car-collision that led to the end of Andrea de Adamich's career.
 He completed his first Formula One race at the 1973 German Grand Prix at the Nürburgring.
 Mass came in seventh in a Surtees.

+After driving three races for them in 1973, he secured a full-time ride with Surtees for the 1974 season.
+Mass soon was unhappy with the team, because John Surtees couldn't afford to pay him regularly and they were using cheap, low-quality material for the car which broke constantly.
+At the 1974 Monaco Grand Prix qualifying a part of the right rear suspension broke on his TS16.
+Mass blamed it on faulty material, while John Surtees insisted that Mass hit the wall somewhere on the track.
+Mass subsequently refused to start the race.
+He continued to race for the team for five more races until John Surtees agreed to let him out of his contract and Mass went on to sign with McLaren.
+At the last race of the season at Watkins Glen, his replacement at Surtees, Helmut Koinigg, whom Mass warned about the car on the flight to North America, died in an accident caused by suspension failure.

 He drove a McLaren-Ford to third place in the 1975 Brazilian Grand Prix at Interlagos.

-Mass won the 1975 Spanish Grand Prix after leader, Rolf Stommelen's car hit a protective barrier, exploded into flames and catapulted into the crowd at the Montjuich circuit.
+Mass won the 1975 Spanish Grand Prix after leader, Rolf Stommelen's car hit a protective barrier, exploded into flames, and catapulted into the crowd at the Montjuich circuit.
 Four spectators were killed and twelve were injured.
-Stommelen suffered multiple fractures and was in a critical condition after the accident.
+Stommelen suffered multiple fractures and was in critical condition after the accident.
 Mass was declared the winner in his Texaco McLaren-Ford, when the race was stopped immediately after the accident.